Skip to main content

 Do public holidays count as leave days in South Africa?

 No. Public holidays are separate from annual leave.
 If a public holiday falls within your annual leave, it does not count as a leave day — your leave is extended by the number of public holidays falling within it.
-South Africa has 17 public holidays in 2026.
+South Africa has 12 public holidays per year.

 Related Calculators